smyther/kraken-watcher/README.md

 check out the repo.

 edit index.js with your API details from Kraken.
+Change the tick if you like.
+Default is 5 seconds.

 ```npm install && npm start```